 While many businesses are already moving to implement cloud-based contact centres, far fewer are utilising the transformative powers of AI.
 However, with 83% of companies saying that AI is a strategic priority in their path towards better customer experience in the years ahead, can your business afford to miss out?

-While some customers may be satisfied with transactional interactions with your business (if they have a quick question, say), AI can help you turn these brief encounters into long-lasting, loyal relationships.
+While some customers may be satisfied with transactional interactions with your business (if they have a quick question, say), AI contact centre solutions can help you turn these brief encounters into long-lasting, loyal relationships.

 It allows you to provide personalised support, better understand customer needs, offer faster service, and resolve issues more quickly – whatever channel they’re using.